mvolkmann/blog/src/smalltalk.md

 To execute expressions, select them or place the cursor at the end of a single expression.

-To only execute them, select them and press cmd-d (Do It).
+To execute them for their side effects, press cmd-d (Do it).
-To execute them and print the result, select them and press cmd-p (Print it).
+To execute them and print the result, press cmd-p (Print it).
+Output from "Print it" will be selected, so it can be removed by pressing the delete key.
-You will use both of these often, so memorize the keyboard shortcuts.
+You will use "Do it" and "Print it" often, so memorize the keyboard shortcuts.

 If the code goes into an infinite loop, break out of it by pressing cmd-period.